OSSEC HIDS Content Pack

 GIM Categorization - OSSEC Alerts

-Categorization is assigned according to the OSSEC alert signature ID that is stored in the rule.sidid field in the source message, or alert_signature_id in the normalized message.
+Categorization is assigned according to the OSSEC alert signature ID which is stored in the rule.sidid field in the source message, or alert_signature_id in the normalized message.
 These assignments are based on the default source ruleset included with OSSEC.
 The default rules can be found on the OSSEC manager, typically in the directory /var/ossec/rules/.

 OSSEC SIDID/Range or Property Event Description gim_event_type_code gim_event_class gim_event_category gim_event_subcategory gim_event_type